 A photo exhibition took place at the Toronto City Hall rotunda from Nov 27th to Dec 2nd with authentic archival photos from museums in China and Korea.

-On Sunday December 9th– a candlelight vigil and community forum took place at the auditorium of Ontario Institute for Studies in Education.
-In attendance with Councillor Kristyn Wong-Tam is Member of Parliament Olivia Chow, Ms. Tamaki Matsuoka - a passionate Japanese peace activist, Mr. Chang Chu-Yeh - a Nanking Massacre survivor, and over 300 community members from all across Ontario.
-During the candlelight vigil, a group of youth ambassadors stood on stage in silence alongside Ms. Matsuoka and Mr. Chang during the one minute silence.
+On Sunday December 9th, a candlelight vigil and community forum took place at the auditorium of Ontario Institute for Studies in Education.
+In attendance with Councillor Kristyn Wong-Tam was Olivia Chow, a Member of Parliament, Ms. Tamaki Matsuoka, a passionate Japanese peace activist, Mr. Chang Chu-Yeh, a Nanking Massacre survivor, and over 300 community members from all across Ontario.
+During the candlelight vigil, a group of youth ambassadors stood on stage in silence for one minute alongside Ms. Matsuoka and Mr. Chang.
 The attendees also had a chance to watch the documentary “Torn Memories of Nanking” produced by Ms. Tamaki Matsuoka, with hundreds of testimonials from Japanese veterans and Chinese survivors.

-The commemoration continued for high school students with History meets Humanity student conferences.
+The commemoration continued for high school students with ALPHA’s History meets Humanity student conferences.
 Though the student conference on Dec 10th with the Toronto District School Board was cancelled due to the job action of OSSTF, the “History meets Humanity” student conference on Dec 11th at Blessed Trinity High School was well-attended by over 150 students from the Dufferin-Peel Catholic School Board.
-The one-day conference prepared for students and high school teachers were joined by Ms. Tamaki Matsuoka, Mr. Chu-Yeh Chang, Mr. George McDonnell, a 91-year old Canadian Veteran who was a Prisoner of War in Hong Kong during WWII in Asia, and Ontario Human Rights Commission’s Chief Commissioner Barbara Hall.
-The participants connected learning history of WWII in Asia with understanding of humanity and human rights today.
+The one day conference prepared for students and high school teachers was joined by Ms. Tamaki Matsuoka, Mr. Chu-Yeh Chang, Mr. George McDonnell, a 91-year old Canadian Veteran who was a Prisoner of War in Hong Kong during WWII in Asia, and Ontario Human Rights Commission’s Chief Commissioner Barbara Hall.
+The participants connected learning about the history of WWII in Asia with the concept of understanding humanity and human rights today.
 The stimulating workshops touched on themes of ethical reflection, critical thinking, global and social justice.

-Toronto ALPHA sincerely thank all the volunteers, youth ambassadors, supporters and speakers for making the commemorative events possible.
+Toronto ALPHA sincerely thanks all the volunteers, youth ambassadors, supporters and speakers for making the commemorative events possible.